sathish-t/nanopore-mod-course/data/index.md

 We will be working with two datasets in this course: a yeast DNA dataset with some thymidines substituted by BrdU and a human dataset of methylated DNA.
+The yeast DNA was sequenced using the R9 pore chemistry, and the human DNA with R10.
 The yeast dataset is at this [link](https://ckan.earlham.ac.uk/dataset/nat-meth-2019-subset-for-nanomod-course) and the human dataset is at this [link](https://labs.epi2me.io/cliveome_5mc_cfdna_celldna/).
 Please read on to see how to download the datasets and prepare them for use.